mongodb/specifications/source/unified-test-format/unified-test-format.rst

   client, collection, session objects) that should be created before each test case is executed.
 The structure of each document is defined in `entity`_.

+  Test files SHOULD define entities in dependency order, such that all referenced entities (e.g. client) are defined before any of their dependent entities (e.g. database, session).

 .. _initialData:

 - ``initialData``: Optional array of documents.
 Data that should exist in